Customers, not cookies: avoid ad fraud with people-based targeting

 And if the sheer loss of ad budget weren’t enough, ad fraud also skews the performance metrics that digital advertisers use to measure the impact of their campaigns.
-Bots can cause jumps in website traffic and click-through rates, key metrics businesses use to make data-driven optimisation decisions.
-If you’re adjusting your campaigns based on warped cookie-based data, you could be optimising your paid ads to target bots instead of humans.
+Bots can cause jumps in website traffic and click-through rates, key metrics businesses use to make data-driven optimization decisions.
+If you’re adjusting your campaigns based on warped cookie-based data, you could be optimizing your paid ads to target bots instead of humans.

 Advertisers need to adopt an ad targeting solution that doesn’t chase potentially fraudulent, third-party cookies around the internet but rather targets real people with relevant ads.

 People-based targeting will keep advertisers afloat in the post-cookie era